When you understand the science behind someone’s behavior, you have an edge in whatever career you enter.

 Applied Psychology faculty

-Faculty are active in a number of areas of psychology including the clinical, cognitive, developmental, environmental, educational, health, and social aspects.
+Faculty are active in a number of areas of psychology including the clinical, cognitive, developmental, environmental, educational, health, and social behaviors.
 They are dedicated teachers who work closely with students in collaborative research, supervising internships, or advising them about graduate school and careers.

 A SUSTAINABLE EXPERIENCE